BradleyCulley/bradleyculley.github.io/_posts/2023-12-22-the-cross-cultural-experience-part-1-lost-love.md

 Or maybe it's a "Six-Pack-Joe-The-Plumber-Schmoe" society, in which the hands-on work of skilled tradespeople, firefighters, and so on holds a primacy so presuppositionally sacrosanct so as to seem, quite simply, obvious.</p>

 <p>Baking the perfect baguette.
 Helping the powerless versus abusing the powerless.
-Being a good Little League coach; securing particular burial rites.
+Being a good Little League coach.
+Securing particular burial rites.
-The axioms of your childhood - those stars in the sky - while oftentimes powerful and reasonable, were cultural motifs all along.</p>
+The axioms of your childhood - those stars in the sky - while oftentimes powerful and reasonable, were only cultural motifs all along.
+Relative truths, not absolute truths like chemistry or physics.</p>

 <p>The effect is really a double dose.
 That's because anyone of reasonable intellect must conclude that it's not just the cultural motifs of society A that are not, in fact, some fundamental laws of life, but rather that neither those of A _nor_ those of B are.</p>